The Empire of Red Gold

 Today, wherever you are in the world, you can eat the same tomatoes.
 This film will trace the journey of tomato paste from Africa, Italy, China and America to show the consequences of this global business.

-This film has several versions: English (54 mins) and French (70 mins).
+This film has several versions: English with german or italien subtitles (54 mins) and French (70 mins).
 Under the title "Rotes Gold - das Geheimnisse der Tomatenindustrie" an additional 45 minutes, german dubbed TV version of 3SAT exists.

 This film is peppy, insightful, fitting, and very surprising on the theme of Global Food.
 However, explicit things are missing on ecology, so we list it under more movies.